jordanrule/vibe-trader/README.md

 The live-trading results of vibe trader show potential, but improvements need to be made.
 Specifically: vibe trader is far too confident in it's ability to pick the most relevant opportunity cycle-to-cycle, and loses money consistently on transaction costs.
 The fundamental hypothesis of telegram signals providing a market edge over medium-term time horizons looks promising, but we still have not collected enough data to make a statistically significant determination.

 If you plan to run this in a live setting, backtestable evaluations on historical telegram and market data are recommended.
-In production, it is neccessary to validate changes to the prompts or their struture to ensure agent decisions trend towards making profitable financial decisions.
+In production, it is neccessary to validate changes to the prompts or their structure to ensure agent decisions trend towards making profitable financial decisions.

 ## Getting Started